gruvix/CRUD-Clubs/README.md

     The app lacks mechanisms to prevent unauthorized access or data manipulation since password protection is not implemented, making accounts vulnerable to unauthorized access.

-### Limited Test Coverage: absence of Unit Tests

-    This application lacks unit tests focused on individual functions and logic components

 ### Simple File Storage Solution